 Kelly's Background: I often joke that I'm a star member of the "Crazy Life" tribe with extra points for facial reconstruction, medical challenges, infertility, and loss.
 I know firsthand what it means to grapple with brokenness and take the glorious transformation from surviving to thriving and embrace a journey filled with hope and freedom grounded in the love of Jesus.

-My life challenges, health education experience, quality of life research, and faith journey have led me to create nurturing self-care resources to help you become who you're designed to be.
+My life challenges, health education experience, quality of life research, and faith journey have led me to create nurturing resources and services to help you become who you're designed to be.

-Fun Facts: I live 5 minutes from the bay, just outside of Houston, and I have been married to my fabulous husband for 18 years.
-I'm an avid outdoors enthusiast, and you will often find me writing on the patio, taking in the ocean breeze, photographing the sunset, hiking a nature trail, or birdwatching with the love of my life.
+Fun Facts: I live close to the Sequoia National Forest, and I have been married to my fabulous husband for 21 years.
+I'm an avid outdoors enthusiast, and you will often find me writing on the patio, photographing the sunset, hiking a nature trail, or birdwatching with the love of my life.
 I love to inhale the beauty of God's creation and breathe the air of freedom.
 And when I look at the future - I know.
 The best is yet to come.

 *Disclaimer: Dr. Kelly offers general information for the public on ways to improve the physical, emotional, and spiritual well being of individuals desiring to live healthier, more productive lives.
 Her recommendations should not be considered a replacement for therapeutic advice from a licensed professional counselor or medical guidance from a licensed physician.